Who are the Best American Reclining Sofa and Sectional Manufacturers?

 There can be a substantial price difference between top and bottom quality genuine leathers.

-For example, a cheap Chinese corrected leather may be purchased by a manufacturer for as little as $2 per square foot while a top quality European natural leather can cost 4 times as much.
+For example, a cheap Chinese corrected leather may be purchased by a manufacturer for as little as $2 per square foot while a top quality European natural leather can cost 4 or 5 times as much.

 Assuming an average sofa requires 200 sq. ft. of leather, the difference in cost (to the manufacturer before any profit markups) can be more than $1000.